A leading international authority on the automobile, its industry, its culture and its history

 My ‘Cars We Loved…’ four-book series celebrates popular cars in different decades.

-Other titles cover quirky British motoring, from the toy car industry and car boot sales to automotive emblems and the Reliant Robin.
+Other titles cover quirky British motoring, from the toy car industry and car boot sales to automotive emblems and car-related movies.
 Both Racing Driver: How To Drive Racing Cars Step By Step and The Story Of The Car are children’s books in which text and page design unite to make for attractive entertainment.

 I am a versatile ‘wordsmith’ and ‘manuscript doctor’ on book projects where sensitivity needs to meet that often overlooked factor: readability.
 I often work with other authors to add my skills in pace and conciseness to their important original research.